OnSSET/onsset/docs/data_acquisition.rst

 It has been developed as a public good available to governments, development organizations, non-governmental organizations, academia, civil society and individuals to share data and analytics that can help achieving universal access to modern energy services.
 The database considers a variety of open, geospatial datasets of various context and granularity.
-**KTH Division of Energy Systems Analysis** contributes on a contnuous basis by providing relevant datasets for electrification planning.
+**KTH Division of Energy Systems (KTH-dES), formerly known as KTH division of Energy Systems Analysis (KTH-dESA),** contributes on a contnuous basis by providing relevant datasets for electrification planning.

 .. figure::  img/energydata.png
    :scale: 70 %